martgil/webext-docs/menus.rst

 .. api-section-annotation-hack::

-Retrieve the element that was associated with a recent `contextmenu <https://developer.mozilla.org/en-US/docs/Web/API/Element/contextmenu_event>`__ event.
+Retrieve the element that was associated with a recent <a href='https://developer.mozilla.org/en-US/docs/Web/API/Element/contextmenu_event'>contextmenu</a> event.

 .. api-header::
    :label: Parameters